HDFGroup/hdf5/doc/linux-coding-style.md

     the function should return an error-code integer.
 If the name is a predicate, the function should return a "succeeded" boolean.

-For example, `add work`{.docutils .literal} is a command, and the add\_work() function returns 0 for success or -EBUSY for failure.
-In the same way, `PCI device present`{.docutils .literal} is a predicate, and the pci\_dev\_present() function returns 1 if it succeeds in finding a matching device or 0 if it doesn't.
+For example, `add work` is a command, and the add\_work() function returns 0 for success or -EBUSY for failure.
+In the same way, `PCI device present` is a predicate, and the pci\_dev\_present() function returns 1 if it succeeds in finding a matching device or 0 if it doesn't.